openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This is achieved via KEM combination, that is, both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a single shared secret for message encryption.

 As explained in {{non-composite-multi-alg}}, the OpenPGP protocol inherently supports parallel encryption to different keys.
-Note that the confidentiality of a message is not post-quantum secure when encrypting to different keys if at least one key does not support PQ(/T) encryption schemes.
+Note that the confidentiality of a message is not post-quantum secure when encrypting to different keys unless all keys support PQ(/T) encryption schemes.

 ## Composite Signatures